Send us a message

 Once you’ve identified variable consideration in a contract, the next step is to estimate its value.
 ASC 606 gives you two methods to do this.
 The goal is to choose the one that you expect will better predict the amount of consideration you’ll ultimately be entitled to.
 Think of it less as a strict choice and more about selecting the right tool for the specific contract you’re working with.
 Let’s break down how each method works and when you might use it.

-Method 1: The Expected Value Approach
+Method 1: Using the Expected Value Approach

 The expected value approach is a sum of probability-weighted amounts in a range of possible outcomes.
 In simpler terms, you look at all the possible amounts you could receive, assign a probability to each one, and then calculate a weighted average.
 This method is most effective when your business has a large number of similar contracts.
 For example, if you run a subscription service and offer a 5% discount to customers who exceed a certain usage threshold, you can use historical data from thousands of users to accurately predict how many will likely qualify for the discount and estimate your total revenue accordingly.

-Method 2: The Most Likely Amount Approach
+Method 2: Using the Most Likely Amount Approach

 The most likely amount approach is exactly what it sounds like: you estimate variable consideration based on the single most likely amount you expect to receive from a range of possible outcomes.
 This method is best suited for contracts where there are only two, or a very small number of, possible outcomes.
 Imagine you’re a consultant with a contract that includes a $10,000 performance bonus if a project is completed by a specific date.
 If you are 85% certain you’ll meet the deadline, you would recognize the full $10,000 bonus as the most likely outcome.
 It’s a more straightforward calculation for simpler scenarios.